wikibonsai/wikibonsai/docs/Q.md

 ### "Standardization Bedrock"

-What standards are needed to make notes universally accessible?
+What standards are needed to make notes universally accessible and transferrable?

 👉 [discuss][wibomd-disc-1]